osito099/VeerusV2/README.md

 <!-- About the Project -->
-## :warning: EDUCATIONAL PURPOSES ONLY
+## :warning: THIS PROJET IS NOT FINISHED

 <!-- About the Project -->